-If you do purchase newborn diapers, I would aim for about 18-24 for this reason: if you do the diaper math, you will realize that this will have you doing a load probably every day and a half with how often newborns need to be changed.
+If you do purchase newborn diapers, I would aim for at least 18-24 for this reason: if you do the diaper math, you will realize that this will have you doing a load probably every day and a half with how often newborns need to be changed.

 However, you should factor in that the average baby is only in newborn-sized diapers for a few weeks.
-I wouldn’t buy more than that if you want to be budget-conscious.
+I wouldn’t buy 50 newborn diaper changes unless you aren’t worried about costs.

 Another consideration is skipping diapers labeled “newborn” and trying out “size one” diapers instead.
 Size one diapers usually have greater absorbency and can be used for a longer period of time than newborn size.